Visual novel: Narrative branches

 Many visual novels often revolve almost entirely around character interactions and dialogue choices usually featuring complex branching dialogues and often presenting the player's possible responses word-for-word as the player character would say them.
-Such titles revolving around relationship-building, including visual novels as well as dating simulations, such as Tokimeki Memorial, and some role-playing video games, such as Persona, often give choices that have a different number of associated "mood points" that influence a player character's relationship and future conversations with a non-player character.
+Such titles revolving around relationship-building, including visual novels as well as dating simulations, such as Tokimeki Memorial, and some role-playing video games, such as Persona, often give choices that have a different number of associated "mood points" that influence a player character's relationship, and future conversations, with a non-player character.
 These games often feature a day-night cycle with a time scheduling system that provides context and relevance to character interactions, allowing players to choose when and if to interact with certain characters, which in turn influences their responses during later conversations.
+For example, in The Mask of the Rose, the user is constantly making timely decisions as the narrative progresses.
+Even the outfit the user chooses for an encounter can determine how in game characters respond to you and the dialogue options available, and it’s clear Failbetter, the developer of The Mask of the Rose, recommends players to keep replaying the game multiple times to witness the full impact of their choices.

 It is not uncommon for visual novels to have morality systems.
 A well-known example is the 2005 title School Days, an animated visual novel that Kotaku describes as going well beyond the usual "black and white choice systems" (referring to video games such as Mass Effect, Fallout 3 and BioShock) where you "pick a side and stick with it" while leaving "the expansive middle area between unexplored".
-School Days instead encourages players to explore the grey, neutral middle-ground in order to view the more interesting, "bad" endings, i. e. an ending where a character dies or the main protagonist does not advance towards the flow of the story.
+School Days instead encourages players to explore the grey, neutral middle-ground in order to view the more interesting, "bad" endings, e. g. an ending where a character dies or the main protagonist does not advance towards the flow of the story.

 Kinetic novels

-Visual novels with non-branching plots, similar to a conventional novel or a graphic novel in multimedia form.
-Higurashi When They Cry, Muv-Luv Alternative, and Digital: A Love Story are known as kinetic novels.
+Kinetic novels are visual novels with non-branching plots, similar to a conventional novel or a graphic novel in multimedia form.
+Examples of kinetic novels include Higurashi When They Cry, Muv-Luv Alternative, and Digital: A Love Story.
 The term was first used by the publisher Key for their title Planetarian: The Reverie of a Little Planet.